The TypeScript Tax

 I initially mentally scored refactoring a zero and left it off the list because I strongly favor the open/closed approach, inference, and codemods.
 However, some teams are getting real benefits from it under limited circumstances.

-TypeScript is only capable of addressing a theoretical maximum of 20% of “public bugs”, where public means that the bugs survived past the implementation phase and got committed to the public repository, according to Zheng Gao and Earl T. Barr from University College London, and Christian Bird from Microsoft Research.
+TypeScript is only capable of addressing about 20% of “public bugs”, where public means that the bugs survived past the implementation phase and got committed to the public repository, according to Zheng Gao and Earl T. Barr from University College London, and Christian Bird from Microsoft Research.